 Still, browser fingerprinting could be considered the evilest cookie of them all.
 Browser fingerprinting identifies everything it can from your system.
 Like some cookies, this has real use cases, e.g., preventing fraud in financial institutions.
 Still, principally this is just another intrusive way to track people.
 Thankfully some modern browsers offer at least some ways to avoid this, but not a full-fledged solution (other than disposable systems).

 So what is the conclusion here?
 Probably nothing.
-Recently started small-time blogger just got scared from big numbers coming into his site collecting all kinds of data which ended up him stopping this kind of action at least in his site.
+Recently started small-time blogger just got scared from big numbers coming into his site collecting all kinds of data which ended up with him stopping this kind of action, at least on his site.
 Since for most users/sites, this kind of tracking is just a silly monkey-get-banana dopamine fix.

-Don't track unless you need to and if you do, inform it thoroughly.
+Don’t track unless you need to; if you do, inform it thoroughly.